Why Word Problems Feel So Tricky for Students

 Helping Build Independence with Visual Tools

-What I loved about these sticks was that they worked for a variety of learners.
-Some of your students will benefit from more visual steps.
+These sticks worked for a variety of learners.
+Some students will benefit from the visual steps.
 Others will need the stick to be streamlined.
-You can add icons, remove icons, or customize them based on specific student needs in your room.
-They’re incredibly adaptable, which makes them a useful scaffold no matter where your students are in their problem-solving journey.
+You can add, remove, or customize icons in your room based on specific student needs.
+They’re flexible and can serve as a helpful scaffold for different stages of the problem-solving process.

-Pairing the sticks with a classroom poster is another great way to reinforce the steps visually.
-After introducing each icon, hang the poster where your students can reference it all year long.
-That consistency helps your kiddos internalize the mindset and process successful problem-solving.
+Pairing the problem solving sticks with a classroom poster is another way to visually reinforce the steps.
+After introducing each icon, hang the poster where students can reference it throughout the year.
+That consistency helps students internalize the mindset and process of successful problem-solving.

 Using Word Problem Mysteries to Build Problem Solvers

-In the Taco Truck Math Mystery, your students solve multi-step problems involving addition, subtraction, multiplication, and division.
+In the Taco Truck Math Mystery, students solve multi-step problems involving addition, subtraction, multiplication, and division.
 As they solve the problems, they eliminate suspects one clue at a time.
-Several clues require your students to track quantities across days, compare totals, and make sense of changing amounts.
-These are usually the spots where our students often lose track of what numbers represent.
-Instead of plucking numbers and hoping they choose the right operation, your students will benefit from walking through the steps on their Eye on the Target stick.
+Several clues require students to track quantities across days, compare totals, and make sense of changing amounts.
+These can be the types of problems where students lose track of what numbers represent.
+Instead of plucking numbers and hoping they choose the correct operation, students can walk through the steps on their Eye on the Target stick to help them eliminate suspects.

-The Donut Truck Math Mystery pushes your students further into multiplication and division scenarios.
+The Donut Truck Math Mystery pushes students further into multiplication and division scenarios.
 Some problems use similar language but involve different operations.
-Your students will see firsthand why “in all” can’t be relied on as a shortcut and why thinking about the action in the story determines the math, not a single phrase.
-These clues give your students concrete opportunities to retell the scenario, sketch a plan, label the meaning of each number, and check their reasoning before solving.
+Students will see firsthand why “in all” can’t be relied on as a shortcut and why thinking about the action in the story determines the math, not a single phrase.
+These clues give students concrete opportunities to retell the scenario, sketch a plan, label the meaning of each number, and check their reasoning before solving.

 Both resources give you ready-made, high-interest problems that naturally encourage good problem-solving habits.
-When your students work through them using the Eye on the Target stick, they have a visual guide that slows them down just enough to build thoughtful, precise reasoning.
-You can use the mysteries in small groups, math centers, partner activities, or whole class problem-solving days.
-They work the best after modeling the steps on the stick.
-This way, your students are given immediate ways to apply the strategies in a meaningful context.
+When students work through them using the Eye on the Target stick, they have a visual guide that slows them down just enough to build thoughtful, precise reasoning.
+You can use the math mysteries in small groups, math centers, partner activities, or whole class problem-solving days.
+They work best after modeling the steps on the problem solving stick.
+This way, students are given opportunities to apply the strategies in a meaningful context.

 Try Out This Free Word Problem Resource